nielsoffice/CSS-Variable-Boilerplate/README.md

 *We cannot change the font-size for consistency but in order to reach the break of typhography we have to adjust the width instead.
 */

-/* Given Break points "AS IS" for layout and prototype */
+/* Given Break points "AS IS" for layout and prototype USE this approach in case the design is SUPER sensitive, simply means the design completely must be follow including text or paragraph break, heading text break and image or any object located or position NOT just responsive!
+*/
 /* GBP Tablet Landscape and Desktop Portrait */
 @media only screen and (max-width: 1100px ) { ... }
   /* OR */ @media only screen and (max-width: 1280px ) { ... }